Holistische Arts

 Persistent infection (15-20%)

 In 15-20% of women, the virus remains present for longer than 2 years.
-The virus can integrate its DNA into the host cell and activate E6/E7 oncogenes.
+The virus can integrate its DNA into the host cell and activate the E6/E7 oncogenes.
 This is the moment to actively intervene.

 3